developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 #####NOTES:
 * Package names might vary from one Android version to another.
-* **EHS 3.0 and higher supports VectorDrawable app icons**, which scale to different sizes without loss of image quality.
+* **EHS 3.0 and later supports VectorDrawable app icons**, which scale to different sizes without loss of image quality.
 [Learn more](https://developer.android.com/guide/topics/graphics/vector-drawable-resources).
 * **EHS can launch links that reference local files** though a “URL” tag (i.e. "file://&#42;.html") on devices running Android 8.x Oreo (and later) if files reside on internal or external storage (i.e. SD card).
 * **Applications and links appear in the User Mode Launcher** in the same order as listed in the &lt;applications&gt; node.
 * **When apps *<u>and</u>* links are present in the &lt;applications&gt; node**, links are displayed first, then apps, regardless of their order in the node (see image, below).